Just In: Crowd Awaits Return of Governor Fubara After Tinubu's Action

 • Reinstated Governor Siminalayi Fubara's supporters have stormed the Port Harcourt International Airport, Rivers, to welcome him to the state

-Governor Siminalayi Fubara's supporters have stormed the Port Harcourt airport to welcome the governor.
+Governor Siminalayi Fubara's supporters throng the Port Harcourt International Airport in Rivers state to welcome him.

 Source: Twitter

-Rivers' lawmakers resume plenary
+Rivers lawmakers resume plenary

 Following the political crisis that involved the governor, his predecessor, now Minister of the Federal Capital Territory (FCT), Nyesom Wike, and Martin Amaewhule-led State House of Assembly, President Bola Tinubu suspended Fubara, his deputy, Ngozi Odu and the lawmakers in the state for six months.